Desiderio da Settignano: Tabernacle of the Sacrament

 For his Tabernacle of the Sacrament, Desiderio returned (as he had done earlier for the Marsuppini Tomb) to a prototype originated by his probable master, Bernardo Rossellino.
 This time, Desiderio found his inspiration in Rossellino's c.
-1450 tabernacle for the chapel of the Women's Hospital of Santa Maria Nuovo (now in San Egidio).
+1450 tabernacle for the chapel in the St Giles church of the Women's Hospital of Santa Maria Nuova.
 What Desiderio produced is unquestionably one of the most decoratively delightful examples of early Renaissance sculpture.
 The composition consists of a pilaster framed aedicula within which a spatially receding barrel vault leads the eye back to the actual doorway of the sacramental closet.

 In the lunette above is a half-length figure of God/Christ energetically displaying an open book in reference to Revelations 1:8: "I am the Alpha and the Omega; the beginning and the ending, saith the Lord."
 Halfway down this illusionary corridor, angels rush in from side passages, their draperies fluttering with the pictorial excitement of Fra Filippo Lippi.

 The aedicula of the tabernacle is surmounted by an elaborately framed lunette that encloses an image of the blessing Christ Child, standing upon the sacramental chalice, flanked by bowing angels.
 Two more angels, holding tall candelabra, stand in weight-shift pose to either side of the tabernacle.
 All of this, apparently, rested upon a base containing a relief of the Lamentation, which seems rather out of place in an otherwise festive context.

 Yet this remembrance of Christ's Passion is essential to Desiderio's iconographic program.
-The body of Christ forms the base upon which his spiritual body (in the form of the Sacrament) is contained and above which the Benediction is given.
+The body of Christ forms the base upon which his spiritual body (in the form of the sacrament) is contained and above which the Benediction is given.
 Wherever its first location was, the tabernacle was removed in 1677, taken apart and reassembled for use in the Neroni family chapel in the right transept.

 For the Neroni, the sculptural components of the tabernacle were recomposed, with the flanking candelabra angels placed in reverse, in outwardly facing positions.
 Console blocks were used to support the tabernacle which, in a final Baroque touch, was set against a background of colored marble slabs.
 More recently, the tabernacle has been relocated to the right side of the nave of San Lorenzo and reconstructed in accordance with what is believed to have been the sculptor's original intent, although it is thought that a number of elements have disappeared.

 The Lamentation relief provides a fine example of Desiderio's talent for low relief carving, but really does not display his mastery of rilievo schiaccato, in the execution of which he was second only to Donatello.